More Than Just Bankruptcy

-- Debt buyers have the burden of proof.
+- Debt buyers have the burden of proof - they are the plaintiff.
 This means they must provide admissible evidence that the debt belongs to you.
 If they bought the debt without underlying documentation, they may not be able to prove that it is yours.

 - If you ignore a lawsuit, a judgment will be entered against you by default.
-In this case, it won’t matter if the debt buyer has documentation or a legal right to collect—your ability to fight the debt may be gone forever.
-This is why it is so important that you respond to the lawsuit with an attorney by your side.
+If that happens, it won’t matter if the debt buyer has documentation or a legal right to collect—your ability to fight the debt may be gone forever.
+This is why it is so important that you timely respond to the lawsuit with an attorney by your side.

 - If you attend court without an attorney, some debt buyers may try to convince you to sign an “agreement for judgment” with a payment plan.
 If you sign, you are admitting that the debt is yours—even if it isn’t, and even if the debt buyer lacks evidence.
-Signing the agreement gives the debt buyer a better outcome than a default, since he gets the judgment plus an agreement from you to make payments.
-In this case, there will be no hearing and no opportunity for you to defend yourself.
+In fact, signing the agreement gives the debt buyer a better outcome than a default, since they will also get you to agree to make payments that might not othewise be required.

 Most bankruptcy attorneys don't also fight debt collection cases.
 Unless you speak with an attorney who practices in all these areas, how can you truly know what your options are?

 Brine Consumer Law accepts debt defense cases at all court levels throughout Massachusetts: small claims, district court, and superior court.
 Many of these cases can be taken on a low-cost flat fee agreement.